-Ceanothus is often grown from seed, and the seedling do not grow true to their parents.
-In this way it is possible to raise new cultivars, or to grow a new plant that you can name.
+Ceanothus is often grown from seed, and the seedlings do not grow true to their parents.
+In this way, it is possible to raise new cultivars or to grow a new plant that you can name.

 - To grow from seed, you need to imitate a forest fire, and the easiest way to do that is to pour hot water over your seeds.

-- Do this late winter, and let the seeds soak in the water for 24 hours. then dry them off and refrigerate for 2 to 3 months to imitate winter, then plant in compost filled pots and place in a warm area.
+- Do this late winter, and let the seeds soak in the water for 24 hours.
+When done soaking, dry them off and refrigerate for two to three months to imitate winter.
+Lastly, plant the seeds in compost-filled pots and place them in a warm area.

-- Seeds can take 3 months to germinate.
+- Seeds can take three months to germinate.

-Once you have grown a plant that you like, it is best to propagate it by taking softwood cuttings from young branches in late spring if the parent plant is deciduous, or in late summer if it is evergreen.
+Once you have grown a plant that you like, it is best to propagate it by taking softwood cuttings from young branches.
+If the parent plant is deciduous, perform this step in late spring; if the parent plant is evergreen, then do this step in late summer.